graytonio/slack-cli/readme.md

 workspace: "my-workspace"
 ```

-*NOTE* Before running the cli again make sure to fully quit the slack desktop application before running the cli again.
-The credentials are extracted from the local storage of the slack app and stored in the configuration file for future use.
+*NOTE* Before running the cli again make sure to fully quit the slack desktop application.
+The credentials are extracted from the local storage of the slack app which is locked if it is running and stores it in the configuration file for future use.
 Once this has happened the app can be open without interfering with the functionality of the cli.

 ## Usage